ProlificsPanther/DockerPanther/README.md

 Step-4: `Open the Panther Editor using the command > prodev`

-Step-5: `To Run a sample Panther client application use command > prorun mgmt (Name of Panther screen) `
+Step-5: `To Run a sample Panther client application use command > prorun mgmt (screen name) `

 ### Panther Motif